São Paulo (state): Crime

 São Paulo, as well as other states of Brazil, has two types of police forces to carry out public safety in their territory, the Military Police of São Paulo State (PMESP), the largest police in Brazil and the third largest in Latin America, with 138,000 soldiers, and the Civil Police of the State of São Paulo, which exercises judicial police function and is subordinate to the state government.

 According to data from the "Map of Violence 2011", published by the Sangari Institute and the Ministry of Justice, the homicide rate per 100,000 inhabitants in the state of São Paulo is the lowest in Brazil.
 The number of homicides in São Paulo fell from 39.7 to 10.1 per 100,000 inhabitants between 1998 and 2014.
 The state, which occupied the 5th place among the most violent states in the country in 1998, then came to occupy the 27th position in 2016.

+In 2019, according to data from the Public Security Secretariat, the state reached a rate of 6.27 homicides per 100 thousand inhabitants, a special reduction compared to the number recorded in 1999, which was 35.27 homicides per 100 thousand inhabitants inhabitants.
+The state's current homicide rate is below what is considered bearable by the World Health Organization, which is below homicides per 100,000 inhabitants (2023).
+Other crime rates also fell during the period studied, such as rape, which saw a large reduction.

+According to the 2022 Brazilian Security Yearbook, São Paulo has the lowest rate of violent deaths recorded in the country, having 7 of the 10 least violent cities in Brazil.